dialectlabs/smart-messaging/SPEC.md

 ### Metadata for state management

 Recall that the minimal Solana Pay Transaction Request service GET routes returns a `label` and `icon`, which in a Smart Message context are the button text and image preview, respectively:

 ```json
 // GET <url> response
 { "label": "<label>", "icon": "<icon-url>" }
 ```

-However, to provide a best user experience, Transaction Request services may return metadata for every combination of `<component>.<state>.<user_role>` for the components `label` or `icon`, for smart message states described above, and for users `sender` & `recipient`.
+However, to provide a best user experience, Transaction Request services may return metadata for every combination of `<component>.<state>.<user_role>` for the components `label` or `icon`, for smart message state, and for users `sender` & `recipient`.

+Smart Messages support the following states:

+- `ready`
+- `invalidated`
+- `executing`
+- `succeeded`
+- `failed`

-For example, a token transfer Transaction Request service should provide the following additional metadata:
+For example, a token transfer Transaction Request service may provide the following additional metadata:

 ```json
 // TODO: Disambiguate sender/recipient nomenclature